 It’s extremely important to use just a pea-size amount for the entire face, no more.
 Start out using it every third day, gradually working your way up to nightly use.
-“I usually recommend my patients work up to nightly application, however that can be done over the course of a few weeks or even months,” says Nussbaum.
+“I usually recommend my patients work up to nightly application, however, that can be done over a few weeks or even months,” says Nussbaum.
 The bottom line: Don't rush the process.
 And if you do start to get red or flaky?
 “Scale it back to every other night or a few times per week,” she suggests.
 Don’t worry that it isn’t doing anything; the cumulative effect over time will benefit the skin, she says.

 The Best Products With Retinaldehyde

-Nussbaum recommends this serum, since it contains both retinaldehyde to help speed skin cell turnover, as well as anti-inflammatory bisabolol.
-Niacinamide also delivers soothing benefits, and brightens your complexion, too.
+Nussbaum recommends this serum since it contains both retinaldehyde to help speed skin cell turnover, as well as anti-inflammatory bisabolol.
+Niacinamide also delivers soothing benefits and brightens your complexion, too.

 The addition of soothing ingredients—namely ceramides, aloe, allantoin—work to combat any potentially irritating side effects from the retinaldehyde in this serum.
 Derm tip: If you want a higher concentration of an active ingredient, look for how high up it's listed on the ingredient label.
-Here, retinaldehyde is fourth, ensuring that you're actually getting plenty of the good stuff.
+Here, retinaldehyde is fourth, ensuring that you're getting plenty of the good stuff.

-"This is a great face serum that contains retinaldehyde to brighten the skin and smooth texture, plus hyaluronic acid to maintain the moisture barrier," says Nussbaum.
+"This is a great face serum that contains retinaldehyde to brighten the skin and smooth texture, plus, hyaluronic acid to maintain the moisture barrier," says Nussbaum.
 We're fans of the targeted applicator, which makes it easy to apply on particularly stubborn lines and creases.